Juadebfm/JavaScript_For_Beginners/fetchApi.md

 # FETCH API

-Every single web or mobile app in web development requires that you get data from somewhere and get data from somewhere.
+Every single web or mobile app in web development requires that you get data from somewhere and send data to a place.
 This back and forth is actually what makes the web so powerful and one of the way we do this natively in JS is using the all powerful _fetch API_

 _fetch()_ provides an easy way to make HTTP requests to retrieve resources from a server.
 It returns a Promise that resolves to the response from the server.
 It is commonly used to fetch JSON data, HTML content, or other types of resources.